 Brightspot is infinitely flexible.
 There is almost nothing that it cannot do.
 If you can figure out how to do something technically, you can do it with Brightspot.
-As a content business platform, it has no limits, so it just comes down to how creative you can be.
+As a CMS, it has no limits, so it just comes down to how creative you can be.

 During your 10 years at Brightspot you have worked on some really cool projects.
 Which stands out as the most memorable?

 SnagFilms was my first really big and interesting project as a development lead.
 It was a video website that featured independent films.
 We built an in-house video player, came up with creative technical solutions to really challenging problems, and the subject matter was interesting.